patrick-kidger/action_update_python_project/README.md

         - An annotated git tag is added;
         - A GitHub Release is made
         - `sdist` and `bdist_wheel` are uploaded to PyPI.
+        - You will receive an email confirming the success.
+    - Else:
+        - You will receive an email reporting the failure.

 ### Usage